Hieronymus Bosch (c. 1450–1516) The Garden of Earthly Delights

 Instead of concern for the victims, the high school institution joins in the exploitation of the young girls.
 There’s no privacy, with the bodies exposed in panties baring the notes that bespeak the no-name “honey”.

 It’s an expose and commentary on the American culture, of sensationalism and exploitation.

-The film lenses the contradiction, the condemnation of free society who delve into sexual experimentation and idolization of the youthful body as God.
-The female body as object of desire and seduction and degradation, beautiful art form, thing of grace, and retribution and transgression.
+The film lenses the contradiction, and the condemnation of free society, and delves into sexual experimentation and idolization of the youthful body as God.
+The female body is an object of desire and seduction and degradation, a beautiful art form, a thing of grace, and retribution and transgression.
 A Madonna and a whore.
 The female body has a dual essence, which embodies a force that we revel in, and at the same time condemn it.